Skip to main content

 Minimum release age

 To protect against supply chain attacks where malicious packages are quickly published, you can configure a minimum age requirement for npm packages.
-Package versions published more recently than the specified threshold (in seconds) will be filtered out during installation.
+Bun filters out package versions published more recently than the specified threshold (in seconds) during installation.

 terminal